orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/stereo.rst

 Figure 3: Extract of the elevation map over Pyramids of Cheops.

-This is it `Figure 3` shows the output DEM from the Cheops pair.
+The `Figure 3` shows the output DEM from the Cheops pair.

 One application to rule them all in multi stereo framework scheme
 -----------------------------------------------------------------

-An application has been added to fuse one or multiple stereo reconstruction(s) using all in one approach: *StereoFramework* .
-It computes the DSM from one or several stereo pair.
-First of all the user have to choose his input data and defines stereo couples using *-input.co* string parameter.
-This parameter use the following formatting convention “ :math:`index_{0}` :math:`index_{1}`, :math:`index_{2}` :math:`index_{3}`, …”, which will create a first couple with image :math:`index_{0}` and :math:`index_{1}`, a second with image :math:`index_{1}` and :math:`index_{2}`, and so on.
-If left blank images are processed by pairs (which is equivalent as using “ 0 1,2 3,4 5 ” …).
+An application has been created to fuse one or multiple stereo reconstruction(s) using all-in-one approach: *StereoFramework* .
+It computes the DSM from one or several stereo pairs.
+First of all the user has to choose his input data and defines stereo couples using *-input.co* string parameter.
+Each couple is defined by 2 image indexes "a b" (starting at 0) separated by a space character.
+The different pairs are concatenated with coma.
+For instance "0 1,0 2" will define the image pairs "first with second", and "first with third".
+If left blank, images are processed by pairs (which is equivalent as using “ 0 1,2 3,4 5 ” …).
 In addition to the usual elevation and projection parameters, main parameters have been split in groups detailed below:

-Output:
-    output parameters: DSM resolution, NoData value, Cell Fusion method,
+- **output**: Output parameters (DSM resolution, NoData value, Cell Fusion method)

     - Output projection map selection.

     - Spatial Sampling Distance of the output DSM in meters

-    - DSM empty cells are filled with this float value (-32768 by default)
+    - DSM empty cells are filled with a float value (-32768 by default)

     - Choice of fusion strategy in each DSM cell (max, min, mean, acc)

     - Output DSM

-    - Output DSM extent choice
+    - Extent of output DSM

-Stereorect:
-    Direct and inverse stereorectification grid subsampling parameters
+- **stereorect**: Direct and inverse stereorectification grid subsampling parameters

     - Step of the direct deformation grid (in pixels)

     - Sub-sampling of the inverse epipolar grid

-BM:
-    Block Matching parameters.
+- **bm**: Block Matching parameters.

     - Block-matching metric choice (robust SSD, SSD, NCC, Lp Norm)

     - Radius of blocks for matching filter (in pixels, :math:`2` by default)

     - Minimum altitude below the selected elevation source (in meters, -20.0 by default)

     - Maximum altitude above the selected elevation source (in meters, 20.0 by default)

-Postproc:
-    Post-Processing parameters
+- **postproc**: Post-Processing parameters

     - Use bijection consistency.
 Right to Left correlation is computed to validate Left to Right disparities.
-If bijection is not found pixel is rejected
+If bijection is not found, pixel is rejected

     - Use median disparities filtering (disabled by default)

-    - Use block matching metric output to discard pixels with low correlation value (disabled by default, float value)");
+    - Use block matching metric output to discard pixels with low correlation value (disabled by default, float value)

-Mask:
-    Compute optional intermediate masks.
+- **mask**: Compute optional intermediate masks.

     - Mask for left input image (must have the same size for all couples)

     - Mask for right input image (must have the same size for all couples)

     - This parameter allows to discard pixels whose local variance is too small.
-The size of the neighborhood is given by the radius parameter. (disabledd by default)
+The size of the neighborhood is given by the radius parameter. (disabled by default)

 Stereo reconstruction good practices
 ------------------------------------

-The parameters and are used inside the application to derive the minimum and maximum horizontal disparity exploration, so they have a critical impact on computation time.
+The parameters for altitude offset are used inside the application to derive the minimum and maximum horizontal disparity exploration, so they have a critical impact on computation time.
 It is advised to choose an elevation source that is not too far from the DSM you want to produce (for instance, an SRTM elevation model).
 Therefore, the altitude from your elevation source will be already taken into account in the epipolar geometry and